wiseman-timelord/Image-Gradio-Gguf/README.md

 ### Development:
 Development is somewhat stopped for now due to, v1 done (working + nice) and funding issues, in the mean time you could check out my donation/sponsorship links on profile page, but there are still some improvements possible/planned...
+- New Models Options for Z-Image-Turbo.
+- Attempting Flux Klein with flux encoder, this involves new panel for flux, but also hardcoding of common values to known good settings for most in order to decomplicate what would otherwise be the Comfy-UI, hence with reduced inputs we would have a functional image generation and editing, where the user may associate an image with their prompt, and then for example use the flux image to text encoder with the flux model and a prompt from the user to create filtered image, ie "Change the background to beaches, keep pose and central character, but put light brown shorts and t-shirt on the character".
 - Done all noted improvements, though possibly will still noticinmg things that can be improved, see recent releases.
 - Add AI edit image feature, ie outpaint, etc. Requires Flux-Klein support because Z-image-turbo only supports generation and not editing.
 The UI woudl also require a rethink, ie what are the options and how am I going to fit them in.
 It would also need a Qwen 3 Flux Klein Encoder.
 If you would like to see the project reach "add image editing via SD Klein and Qwen3 for SD", then please support via sponsor/donate via kofi/patreon, otherwise development may grind to a halt here at some unexpected point.

 ### Structure:
 - Current plan for scripts is...